smitae/weatherstation-tinkerforge/README.md

 With lots of pods for AMQ, Database(not sure if I want a DB), Multiple Pods running multiple sensor processes, website for presenting the data.
 Maybe some Apache Camel/Red Hat Fuse routes to do some intersting stuff with the data.
 Also trying to use data from LoRa nodes (when I finally have my Gateway up-and-running)

 Here you can find the details of the Hardware used www.tinkerforge.com also the pre-compiled Tinkerforge.jar and other code can be found here.
-Very nice stuff to for experimenting
+Very nice stuff for experimenting with IoT, focus on development not on electronics.

-First try with Git and Java.
+First try with GitHub and Java.
 Very simple program to run my 2 TinkerForge based environmental sensor setup.

 Setup 1; WeatherStation_Inside
 TinkerForge Weatherstation with Humidity, Barometer(Air-pressure + Temperature) Ambient light and LCD screen.